-In 2015 the Compensation Committee engaged PM&P to assist in selecting a peer group.
-The companies were selected as peers based on their being in a similar industry, primarily manufacturers of electronic components or electronic equipment and instruments, and of a generally similar size, based mainly on market capitalization that approximated ours.
-A total of 13 companies were selected.
+In 2018, the Compensation Committee engaged Burke Group to assist in selecting an appropriate peer group for compensation analysis.
+The companies were selected as peers based on their being in a similar industry, primarily manufacturers of electronic components or electronic equipment and instruments, and of a generally similar size, based mainly on equity market capitalization that approximated ours.
+A total of 14 companies were selected and include the following companies: